pashmaklang/pashmak/doc/11_advance/06_pashmhtml.md

-# Pashm-Html render Engine
+# T-engine render Engine
-The pashm-html is a engine to render pashmak code inside the Html/Text code.
+The tengine is a engine to render pashmak code inside the Html/Text code(T-Engine: Text engine).

 For example: